 What is the Downtown Morehead City, Inc.?

 Downtown Morehead City, Inc. is a non-profit, tax-exempt organization dedicated to making Downtown Morehead City a vital community.
-This is done through the Main Street 4-Point Approach to downtown revitalization strategy: Organization – Promotion – Economic Restructuring - Design.
+This is done through the Main Street 4-Point Approach to downtown revitalization strategy: Organization – Promotion – Economic Vitality - Design.

 How did Downtown Morehead City, Inc. begin and why?